Skip to main section

 Graduation Rate

 The Student Right to Know Act requires Strayer University to report a graduation calculation that includes only the following population: full-time, first-time, undergraduate, degree/certificate seeking students who enroll at Strayer University during a fall quarter.
 This population is identified each year and followed for up to 6 years to determine the percentage of graduating students.
-Because the majority of Strayer University’s students are either part-time students or transfer students who have previously attended an institution of higher education, this rate only represents 60 students, which is 0.13% of the University’s student body in Fall 2017.
+Because most Strayer University students are either part-time students or transfer students who have previously attended an institution of higher education, this rate only represents 89 students, which is 0.18 percent of the University’s student body in Fall 2018.

-For the cohort of students entering Fall 2017, the Student Right to Know Act graduation rate was 18 percent.
-This data is updated by July 1 of each year.
+For the cohort of students entering Fall 2018, the Student Right to Know Act graduation rate was 22 percent.

 Strayer University does not disaggregate this data by gender, racial and ethnic subgroup or receipt of different categories of financial aid as the resulting number of students in these subgroups is insufficient to provide with confidence and confidentiality.